 Wednesday, September 12, 2018, 8.30 am to 6.00 pm

 By bike we will make a transect of the city of Ghent, focussing on both new and more historical public spaces, permanent and temporary public spaces.
-On the list are among others the new “green” in the city centre, a temporary allotment garden, a climate green axe and one of the four large green recreational areas of the city.
-We will also halt at a few temporary public installations with its typical LEGO-blocks and are part of the new mobility plan that has extended the restricted (car) traffic area of the city of Ghent.
+On the list are among others the new “green” in the city centre, some TIOD’s (temperary installation public space) with its typical LEGO-blocks, a temporary allotment garden, a climate green axe and one of the four large green recreational areas of the city.
+During the visit we will focus extra on the different types of ‘conflicts’ that happened in the design phase and after completion of the project.

 Guidance: Pieter Foré and Ruben Joye

 This excursion demonstrates how urbanity and rurality intertwine in the surroundings of Ghent.
 We will visit projects of the Flemish Land Agency, where landscape design has been used as an instrument to create more landscape quality and identity, with attention for economic viability.
 The visit will also pay attention to some fascinating spots in an urbanized landscape.